IVCenter/Bodylogical_iOS/README.md

 # BodylogicalAR_iOS

-BodylogicalAR_iOS is the repository for the BodylogicalAR derivative on iOS device using ARkit, it is compatible with iPhone and iPad that support the AR feature.
-This readme provides a simple guide of how to deploy this project onto your target iOS device.
+BodylogicalAR_iOS is the repository for the BodylogicalAR derivative on iOS device using ARkit.
+It is compatible with iPhones and iPads that support AR.
+This readme provides a simple guide on how to deploy this project onto your target iOS device.

 ## Getting Started

-Download the package, and open it in Unity (tested in 2018.2.16 and 2018.2.19).
-Find "MainScene" in the Asset folder and click "MainTest".
+Download the package, and open it in Unity (built on 2018.3.6f1).
+Find "Scenes" in the Asset folder and click "MainScene".
 This would be our starting game scene.
 Click "Play", you should see a green screen with "Please find a flat surface".
-If no compile error, then it should be fine.
+If there is no compile error, then it should be fine.

 ## Switch Platform

-Click Build Settings, check the "MainScene/MainTest",and switch platform to "iOS" if not already.
+Click "File"->"Build Settings", check "Scene/MainScene", and switch platform to "iOS" if not already.
 The profile setting should be as following:
 * Run in Xcode: Latest version
 * Run in Xcode as: Release
 * Check Development Build